 New World Center

-Frank Gehry's 2011 New World Center performing arts venue is an ambitious stab at the civic transcendence of blockbuster architecture, the building is a testament to the city's ability to reinvent itself after years of shaky real estate developments.
-In all respects, the Gehry campus is intended to be used as an everyday social arena, not simply gaped at.
-Visitors to the adjacent 21/2-acre park, designed by the renowned Dutch firm West 8, can watch rehearsals and symphony patrons through a six-story glass curtain wall, as well as concert broadcasts and video-art murals on a 7,000-square-foot projection wall.
+This Frank Gehry-designed performing arts venue, which opened in 2011, is a testament to the city's ability to reinvent itself after years of shaky real estate developments.
+In all respects, the Gehry campus is intended to be used as an everyday social arena, not simply a place to be gaped at.
+Visitors to the adjacent 2.5-acre park, designed by the renowned Dutch firm West 8, can watch rehearsals and symphony patrons through a six-story glass curtain wall, as well as concert simulcasts, video-art murals, and a weekly film series on a 7,000-square-foot projection wall.
 As Gehry explains, "The building is meant to be a seduction, a way to lure people in by blurring the distinction between the private and public realms."